mcculloughembedded/blog/src/content/blog/other-musical-walk.md

 All notes and scales have an enharmonic equivalent.

 Our walk up in 5ths has spawned the Circle of 5ths!
-There are only two things different about our constructed circle compared to the 'normal' Circle of 5ths.
+There are only two things different about our constructed circle compared to the 'normal' one.

 1. Some notes have a different name; notably the 9th, 10th, 11th and 12th notes.
 2. The constructed circle does not show both names for enharmonic notes; notably for the 6th, 7th and 8th notes.